-[Operationalizations & Rationale (5 Articles; Target Articles (3) Annotated) - 60]
+6 Operationalizations & Rationale (5 Articles; Target Articles (3) Annotated) - 50

-For each variable you will be measuring, you will need to submit a copy of an already established measure (e.g., Need for Cognition Scale) or a rough draft questions you have adapted/created yourself.
-If you are manipulating a variable, you'll need to submit a description of the stimulus, a rough draft of what you will be using, or the exact picture, vignette, or video, etc. Along with your operationalizations, you will also submit a reference list (N = 5) with three of those references annotated (n = 3; 200 - 250 words).
+For each variable you will be measuring, you will need to submit a copy of an already established measure (e.g. Need for Cognition Scale) or a rough draft questions you have adapted/created yourself.
+If you are manipulating a variable, you'll need to submit a description of the stimulus, a rough draft of what you will be using, or the exact picture, vignette, or video, etc. Along with your operationalizations, you will also submit a reference list (N = 5) with three of those references annotated (n = 3).

-ODesign Process Presentation - 70
+Design Process Presentation - 70

 Your ideas, design, and final research question should show improvement, more detail, and be more polished than your topic approval.
-During a brief 3-5-minute presentation (in class PSY 499 - 70 Hybrid) or video (PSY 499 - 60 online), you will cohesively present the progress you've made on your PRIHP.
-You will submit an APA style reference list (N = 5).
+During a brief 3-5minute presentation (PSY 499 - 70 Hybrid) or video (PSY 499 - 60 online), you will cohesively present the progress you've made on your PRIHP.
+You will submit an APA style reference list (N = 5) with two of those references annotated (250 words).

-[Proposal for Research Involving Human Participants (PRIHP) - 50]
+[SProposal for Research Involving Human Participants (PRIHP) - 50]

-In order to conduct your research, you must submit a Proposal for Research Involving Human Participants to the Institutional Review Board (IRB) at Lewis-Clark State College.
+In order to conduct and disseminate research on human participants, you would need to submit a Proposal for Research Involving Human Participants to the Institutional Review Board (IRB) at Lewis-Clark State College.
+Due to the current health climate caused by COVID-19, your PRIHP will be approved by me rather than the IRB.
+You will not be disseminating your research beyond those individuals in the classroom, so your research project will fall under the "educational exercise" provision of the IRB that doesn't require approval from board members.
 For the PRIHP, measures/manipulations are attached/described as an appendix and must be submitted in the exact manner the participant will see them.
 When possible, you should attempt to find (or alter if necessary) existing measures/manipulations that have been used before.
 To answer your research question, you may need to create measures/manipulations based on your research methods knowledge and what we review in class.
 For quantitative proposals, you will first provide an explanation of how you are operationalizing your conceptual variables.
 For qualitative proposals, you will describe the documents, archives, files or situations you intend on using.
-A guide to help you navigate the IRB process and application (in addition to what is available on the website) will be available on Canvas.
-You must submit the signed cover sheet in hard copy or scanned form on the due date by 5:00 pm; your full electronic PRIHP will be submitted via email to the IRB (IRB@lcmail.lcsc.edu); CC me for grading (rigenthos@lcmail.lcsc.edu) and uploaded to Canvas.
+A guide to help you navigate the IRB process and PRIHP (in addition to what is available on the website) will be available on Canvas.
+You must submit the signed cover sheet and the requested elements of the electronic PRIHP via Canvas on the due date by 11:59 pm.

-The entirely of your project and overall success in this class depends on your application being approved by the IRB.
+The entirely of your project and overall success in this class depends on your proposal being approved.
 As such, it is extremely important that you submit this application in a timely manner.
-You will be docked 10% (5 pts) each time a revision request from Dr. Edgehouse or Dr. McMillin is not responded to with appropriate revisions within three (3) days, or 72 hours, as this is a part of the process over which you have direct control.
-Proposals are sent out to a variety of different reviewers depending on the type and scope of your project; reviewing time will vary widely from project to project.
-As such, those proposals receiving approval over 3 weeks (21 days;) past the original due date (if revision requests have been responded to in a satisfactory time frame) will receive a time-relevant extension on their data collection & entry, in addition to their Method, Results & Discussion writing section.
-The Program Title & Abstract will still need to be turned in by the original due date.
+You will be docked 10% (5 pts) each time a revision request is not responded to with appropriate revisions within three (3) days, or 72 hours, as this is a part of the process over which you have direct control.
+You are only allowed four unsuccessful revision attempts.

-[9Preliminary APA Reference List (+20 Articles; Target Articles (5) Annotated) - 50]
+OPPROOF Preliminary APA Reference List (+20 Articles; Target Articles (5) Annotated) - 50

 ≤ 20 APA style references; 15 must be empirical articles; 2 may be scholarly webpages.
 DOI #'s included.
 Five target articles must be annotated.
-Note: An asterisk must be placed before the annotations and references you have already submitted.
+An asterisk must be placed before the annotations and references you have already submitted.

-Lecture: Tuesdays 1:30 - 2:45 Sam Glenn Complex (SGC) 126 Zoom Recordings Available on Canvas
+Hybrid Format: Wednesdays 1:30 - 2:45 Sam Glenn Complex (SGC) Rm 126 Zoom Recordings Available on Canvas

-[O Signed Plagiarism Certificate (link here) - 50]
+[10 O Signed Plagiarism Certificate - 50]